provenance-io/docs/modules/metadata-module.md

 ---
 description: >-
-  The Metadata module provides an on-chain storage and assertion facility for side-chained data including asses-of-value and NFTs.
+  The Metadata module provides an on-chain storage and assertion facility for side-chained data including assets-of-value and NFTs.
 ---

 # Metadata